rizinorg/book/src/analysis/calling_conventions.md

 `cc.x.argi=rax` is used to set the ith argument of this calling convention to register name `rax`

-`cc.x.argn=stack` means that all the arguments (or the rest of them in case there was argi for any i as counting number) will be stored in stack from left to right
+`cc.x.argn=stack` means that all the arguments (or the rest of them in case there was `argi` for any `i` as counting number) will be stored in the stack from left to right

 `cc.x.argn=stack_rev` same as `cc.x.argn=stack` except for it means argument are passed right to left